rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-02-own-jobs.md

 ## Fun Facts

 Using the following mapper I can count the lines and letters, while also answering the question whether Romeo or Juliet appears more often in the script.
+I just write results for every of the statistics.
+For every line a write value one with key "lines" and the same holds for "Romeo" and "Juliet".
+For the characters I just count them and emit the value with key "chars".
+The reducer then just adds the values and emits the final results.

 ```java
   public static class TokenizerMapper